2023 Best Agriculture Schools in Missouri

 Top Missouri Schools in Agriculture

-Our analysis found University of Missouri - Columbia to be the best school for agriculture and agriculture operations students who want to pursue a degree in Missouri.
-Mizzou is a very large public school located in the medium-sized city of Columbia.
+Our 2023 rankings named University of Missouri - Columbia the best school in Missouri for agriculture and agriculture operations students.
+Mizzou is a very large public school located in the city of Columbia.

 Agriculture & Agriculture Operations majors at Mizzou take out an average of $16,801 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $452, assuming that the borrower is on a 10-year repayment plan.